The best Krakow things to do

 Day trip to Zakopane:

 Zakopane is the “Winter Capital of Poland”.
 A charming town nestled at the foot of the Tatra Mountains, about two hours from Krakow.
 It’s a year-round destination offering stunning natural beauty and outdoor activities.
 In the winter, Zakopane is a top spot for skiing, snowboarding, and snowshoeing.
 During the summer, it’s ideal for hiking, with trails ranging from easy walks to challenging climbs.
-The Gubałówka Hill funicular offers panoramic views, and the nearby Morskie Oko lake is a must-see for nature lovers.
-The bustling Krupówki Street is filled with shops, restaurants, and vendors selling traditional highlander (Goral) crafts and cuisine.
-Don’t miss trying local delicacies like oscypek (smoked cheese) and kwaśnica (sour soup).

 Check out Spielberg props at Liban Quarry

-Liban Quarry is a lesser-known but haunting site.
+Liban Quarry is a lesser-known, but haunting site.
 The quarry was used as a forced labour camp by the Nazis during World War II and later served as a filming location for Steven Spielberg’s Schindler’s List.
 Spielberg recreated a portion of the Plaszów camp within the quarry.
 Today, some of the movie set and props still remain.
 The land is very much overgrown now, but you can see “watch towers” and fencing used to create the camp, which have been left behind.
 If you choose to visit, be prepared for an unmarked, somewhat challenging exploration, as the area is not officially maintained for tourism.

 Visit Krakus Mound